6 cups unsifted flour, divided

 Remove from pans and cool on wire racks.

-One last tip-> This bread will freeze well after baking.
+This bread will freeze well after baking.
 Wrap in plastic wrap and then foil to freeze.